oroundo-tech/react-native-bluetooth-state/README.md

 Contributions are always welcome!
 The [example](./Example) is a simple ReactNative project.
 To link the library for developing, [`yalc`](https://www.npmjs.com/package/yalc) is used and installed as a `devDependency` of the main project.

 For an easy setup, run the script [`dev-setup.sh`](./dev-setup.sh) in the root of the project.
-At the moment, the `react-native-cli` is required to be installed globally for it to work.
+At the moment, the `react-native-cli` and `yarn` are required to be installed globally for it to work.

 The `yalc`-binary installed as dependency can be accessed via an npm-script (`yarn run yalc` or `npm run yalc`).